Visa Application Process for Germany

 • C visas authorize entry and a stay in Germany and the other Schengen countries for a maximum of 90 days (for multiple entry visas: 90 days within 180 days).
 They cannot be extended.
 The processing time is typically up to 14 days.

-• D visas are national visas that allow for a longer stay in Germany.
-This category includes, for example, work visas, job-seeking visas, and student visas.
+• D visas are German long stay visas, also known as National visas, that allow for a longer stay in Germany.
+This category includes, for example, German work visas, German job seeker visas, and German freelance visas.
 They are valid for 90 days.
 During this time, a resident permit for Germany must be applied for at a German immigration office.
 The period of validity of the residence permit and whether it can be extended depends on the purpose of the stay.
 The processing time for a D visa can take up to 3 months and, in some cases, even longer.

 The issuance of Schengen visas of categories A and C is uniformly regulated in all Schengen countries.